 The small, but fast growing Pilea cadieri originates from rainforests in Vietnam.
 One of over 200 species of Pilea, it is certainly a crowd favorite due to its unique mounds of quilted leaves, covered in sharp silver markings.
 It is these visual markings that inspired its common name, Aluminum Pilea.
 Its leaves are otherwise evergreen, oval shaped and have noticeable blunt notches along their borders.
 It is possible for the Aluminum Pilea to bore tiny white flowers, but they are relatively insignificant.
-Being a tropical plant, it is essential to keep the Aluminum Pilea moist at all times – it will wilt to alert you if it’s been dry too long.
+Being a tropical plant, it is essential to keep the Aluminum Pilea on the moist side.

 Medium to bright light.
 Tolerates low light.
 Not suited for intense, direct sun.

 Tolerates average home humidity.
 Prefers high humidity.
-To keep your Aluminum Pilea happy, consider spritzing with a water bottle every so often.
+To keep your Aluminum Pilea happy, consider incorporating a humidifier or wet pebble tray.

 Average home temperature of 65°F–75°F. If you’re comfortable, the Aluminum Pilea is comfortable.